DMFTwDFT-project/DMFTwDFT/docs/_sources/tutorials.rst.txt

 	- -vlim : Spectral intensity range
 	- -show : Display the bands

 The projected bands are especially helpful in determining the contribution to bands from different orbitals.
+The ordering is equivalent to the wannier90 orbital order.
 The calculations are stored in directories ac, dos and bands, respectively.
 The following are some example commands to perform post-processing.